mmurygin/notes/sre/sli-slo-sla.md

   + [Managing Complexity](#managing-complexity)

 ## Definitions
+1. **Service Level Indicator (SLI)** - the quantitative measurement of user happines
+1. **Service Level Objective (SLO)** - the threshold on SLI when users are happy.
+Should be adjusted over time. internal promise to meet customers objectives.
+Should be stronger than SLA, because usually customers are affected much earlier than the SLA breach.
 1. **Service Level Agreement** (SLA) - promise to customers, if this promise is failed there are financial (or other) consequences.
-1. **Service Level Objective** (SLO) - internal promise to meet customers objectives.
-Should be stronger than SLA, because usually customers are affected much earlier than the SLA breach

     ![SLA vs SLO](./img/slo-sla.png)

-1. SLO need to be adjusted over the time.
-1. **Service Level Indicator** (SLI) - the metric used to measure SLO.
-1. How to choose good SLI:

 ### Specification vs Implementation
 1. **SLI Specification** - what are you going to measure